 The Asia Pacific air conditioning systems market is expected to witness significant growth over the forecast period.
 Continuous growth due to commercial and residential construction activities in India and China along with rising consumer spending on luxury goods is expected to drive the APAC air conditioning systems market.
-In addition, low ownership rate and rising disposable income in Asia Pacific is expected to favorably impact market growth.
+In addition, low ownership rate and rising disposable income in the Asia Pacific is expected to favorably impact market growth.
 The residential sector accounted for a considerable percentage of the APAC air conditioning systems market due to increased demand from India and China.
 Strong competition from Chinese manufacturers that provide products at lower prices as compared to global well-established brands is expected to support sales gains.
-In addition, high installation base in developed markets of Western Europe and the U.S. is expected to generate growth opportunities in the relatively under-penetrated Asia Pacific market.
+In addition, a high installation base in developed markets of Western Europe and the U.S. is expected to generate growth opportunities in the relatively under-penetrated Asia Pacific market.

 Avail customized purchase options to meet your exact research needs: